Global digital ad spending is expected to grow steadily year after year, exceeding $517 billion by 2023:

 So especially for industries trying to convert digital users into brick-and-mortar customers, geo-fencing is something you should consider implementing.

 Various analytics and reports are an important part of every marketing and sales technology product today.
 In fact, improving data-driven marketing is a top priority for many businesses, indicated by the Altimeter/Prophet State of Digital Marketing Report:

 But knowing what that data tells you, and precisely what to do about it, is what matters most for acquiring new customers, maintaining customer loyalty, and boosting customer retention.
 That’s why insights are becoming the new currency of marketing, advertising, and sales — because those insights are driving action plans and improving campaign results.

 There are tools, such as MAXG that can help with this.
 MAXG is an insight and recommendation engine that tells marketers what to do with their insights, and in what order to do it.
 Also, rather than providing generic recommendations, it provides recommendations based specifically on your company’s data, goals, strategy, and tactics.

-Pair these marketing trends with a fully optimized post-click experience
+Pair these marketing trends with a fully optimized post-click landing page

 With global digital ad spend expected to reach over $517 billion within the next few years, you must stay on top of each trend — shifting toward new mediums and investing in advanced technologies.

-That includes creating personalized and optimized post-click experiences at scale.
+That includes creating personalized and optimized post-click landing pages at scale.
 Request an Instapage Enterprise Demo today to see the world’s first post-click automation solution in action.
 Start turning more clicks into conversions, today.

 See the Instapage Enterprise Plan in Action.